-Any Area(s) To Which Access Should Be Gained:

-Other than some areas that are normally inaccessible areas due to construction methods, normal access was gained.
+Any Area(s) To Which Access Should Be Gaine ed: Other than some areas that are normally inaccessible areas due to construction methods, normal access was gained.
 Please read the report.

-Recommendations For Further Access:

-Where recommendations are made for further access to be gained, whether those recommendations are made in the brief summary at the front of the report, the main body of the report or the summary in detail at the end of the report, such access and any further inspection required subsequent to access being gained must be carried out prior to committing to the property in question.

-TIMBER PEST ACTIVITY OR DAMAGE

-Active Termites Found:
+Recommendations For Further Access: Where recommendations are made for further access to be gained, whether those recommendations are made in the brief summary at the front of the report, the main body of the report or the summary in detail at the end of the report, such access and any further inspection required subsequent to access being gained must be carried out prior to committing to the property in question.
+TIMBER PEST ACTIVI TY OR DAMAGE Active Termites Found: No. At the time of the inspection polyisible evidence of termite activity (live termitee)

 No - At the time of the inspection no visible evidence of termite activity (live termites) was found in the areas able to be inspected.
 Please read the report.

-Damage Caused By Termites Found:

-No - At the time of inspection no visible evidence of termite activity or damage was found in the areas able to be inspected.
+Damage Caused By Termites Found: No - At the time of inspection no visible evidence of termite activity or damage was found in the areas able to be inspected.
 Please read the report.

-Damage Caused By Borers Found:
+Damage Caused By Bo rers Found: No - At the time of the inspection no visible evidence of borer activity or damage